 How to Start a WordPress Blog (Step by Step Guide)

-So I’ve decided to dedicate an article to this topic that you can use as a helpful resource in case you’re keen to start a WordPress blog of your own.
+So I’ve decided to dedicate an article to this topic that you can use as a helpful resource in case you also want to start a WordPress blog of your own.

-Running a blog for most people is nothing more than a hobby.
-A blog is a medium that you can use to share your thoughts, ideas and experiences with the rest of the world.
-A blog is something you own, it’s your very own little corner in the online community.
+Running a blog for most people is not much more than a hobby.
+It’s a medium that you can use to share your thoughts, ideas and experiences with the rest of the world.

 For others, a blog is a business that requires hard work.
-A good blog can generate a full-time income that pays the bills.
+A good quality blog that attracts targeted traffic can indeed generate a full-time income.

 How to Start a WordPress Blog in 10 Steps